 Powerlifters will utilize more of their 1-rep maximum (80–95%) since they do fewer repetitions on average than other athletes.
 On the other hand, bodybuilders would utilize a smaller proportion of their 1-rep maximum (65-80%) since they do more repetitions on average.

 Refrain from mixing training effort with training load, however.
 Bodybuilders sometimes work harder than powerlifters because they utilize higher loads and vice versa.
-Powerlifters and bodybuilders continue to strive to perform a training effort that is reasonably near to their maximal capacity based on the rep ranges employed.
+Powerlifters and bodybuilders continue striving to perform a training effort that is reasonably near their maximal capacity based on the rep ranges employed.

 Rest Periods

 The period between sets is referred to as the “recovery intervals.”
-You often require additional recovery time before trying your following set when lifting a weight more significant than a portion of your 1 rep maximum.
+When lifting a weight more significant than a portion of your 1 rep maximum, you often require additional recovery time before trying your following location.
 The converse is true when you raise less than a percentage of your 1-rep max.
-Less rest requires less weight.
+Less rest needs less weight.

 As a result, powerlifters often rest for three to seven minutes between sets, while bodybuilders rest for one to three minutes.
 As a result, it’s not unusual for powerlifters to do 10 sets of the bench press in one hour, whereas bodybuilders would have completed 3–4 workouts in that time.